Evernight/lazy-beancount/README.md

 Lazy Beancount is [Beancount](https://github.com/beancount/beancount) accounting system packaged in Docker with batteries included:

 - [Fava](https://github.com/beancount/fava) and [dashboards](https://github.com/andreasgerstmayr/fava-dashboards)
-- [Beancount-import](https://github.com/jbms/beancount-import) and some [importers](https://github.com/Evernight/beancount-importers) set up to work with it out of the box:
+- [Beancount-import](https://github.com/jbms/beancount-import) and some importers set up to work with it out of the box:
-  - Wise, Monzo, Revolut
+  - From [Evernight/beancount-importers](https://github.com/Evernight/beancount-importers): Wise, Monzo, Revolut
   - From [uabean](https://github.com/OSadovy/uabean/): IBKR, Binance (not verified), Kraken (not verified)
   - Other importers can be integrated on demand
 - [Streamlit](https://github.com/streamlit/streamlit)-based interface to provide additional functionality: tracking total values of the accounts, fetching commodity prices from the browser